prasad-chaudhari172/iPhone-calculator/README.md

 - A keyboard sound same as iOS Calculator

-- Given slightly different sound for recognizing different buttons.
+- Given slightly different sound to some buttons for recognizing different buttons.

 - Smooth and responsive user interface.